g8os/EFBD/docs/log.md

 }
 ```

-The (message) subject defines where the message orginates from,
+The (message) subject defines where the message originates from,
 while the (message) status code defines what is happening in that origin.

 ```js